Product Description

 Artistry in Every Detail

-Crafted in Japan, this yunomi features intricate hand-painted designs of two delightful cats nestled in a vibrant garden.
+Crafted in the Kutani region of Japan, this yunomi features intricate hand-painted designs of two delightful cats nestled in a vibrant garden.
 The playful motif bursts with life, set against a speckled glaze that captivates the eye.
-The colors—red, green, yellow, purple, and navy blue—are not just visually appealing; they reflect the traditional Kutani ware aesthetic, which has been cherished for centuries.
-Each stroke of the brush showcases the artisan's skill, turning every cup into a miniature masterpiece.
+The colors—red, green, yellow, purple, and navy blue—reflect the traditional Kutani ware aesthetic.
+Made from fine porcelain, this cup holds approximately 6 ounces (180 ml), making it ideal for enjoying your favorite green tea, herbal infusion, or even coffee.
+The unique dimensions—3.3 inches (8.4 cm) in diameter and 3.1 inches (8 cm) in height—allow for a comfortable grip while sipping.

 Enhancing Your Daily Life